usnistgov/ndn-dpdk/cmd/ndnping-dpdk/README.md

 This feature is not implemented.

 **-nack=false** instructs the server to not respond to Interests it cannot serve, instead of responding with Nacks.
-This option is not implemented: server always responds with Nack.

 **-payload-len** specifies length of Content in server's Data packets.